UPDATED: Police Confirm Four Dead In Jumping Castle Tragedy

 "Several children fell from a height of about 10 metres around 10am and are currently receiving medical treatment at the scene as well as in hospitals," Tasmanian police said in a statement.

+“Our thoughts are with the families and loved ones of those involved.
+No further details about the fatality can be released at this stage for privacy reasons”

-Describing the scene as "distressing", Commander Debbie Williams confirmed from school grounds in the early afternoon after a second fatality had been confirmed.
+Describing the scene as "distressing", Commander Debbie Williams confirmed earlier from school grounds in the early afternoon that a second fatality had been confirmed.

 "Tragically I can confirm that there are two deceased children after an incident today at Hillcrest Primary School," Commander Williams said.